racheraxx/racheraxx/README.md

-# 👋 Hello, I'm Yuni Rachera
+# 👋 Hello, I'm Yuni

 I'm a fresh graduate with a strong interest in Information Technology.
 I enjoy learning new things and continuously developing myself, especially in the world of digital technology.